 “While pursuing her political science degree at Binghamton University in New York, Kiersten’s unit was mobilized just three weeks before finals,” Robinson said.
 “And so, she was forced to put her education on hold to deploy.”

 The Million Records Project is not over, instead, this was just the first of several reports.
 Future research hopes to look at specific programs and their success at helping student veterans reintegrate and excel in higher education.

-Filed under: Department of Defense, Military families, Veterans, Veterans Administration | Tagged: Department of Veterans Affairs, Government shutdown, James A. Haley, United States Department of Defense, United States Department of Veterans Affairs | 1 Comment »
+Filed under: Education, Military families, Non-Profit Organizations, Veterans, Veterans Administration | Tagged: Department of Veterans Affairs, Student Veterans of America, veteran graduation rates | 1 Comment »